pgeu/pgeu-system/docs/confreg/sponsors.md

    the sponsor has claimed it (checked box) or if it shuld require the organisers to explicitly confirm the benefit (unchecked box).

+Name in overview
+:  The name used in the *overview* data.
+This is not currently used on the site anywhere, but is available as a tokenized download to be used in frontend skins.
+The overview data is grouped by this name, and it's used to create a connection between similar benefits at different levels.

+Value in overview
+:  By default, the value from *Max number of claims* (or 1 if changing it is not supported on the benefit) is used as value in the overview data.
+If a value is specified in this field, it will be used instead.
+A typical example can be `Large` vs `Small` on a logo benefit.

 Tweet template
 :  A template, in jinja2 format, used to generate tweets when this benefit is confirmed.
 If left empty, no tweet is posted.
 The format